 Make sure both the device you are using Spotify from and the audio device you wish to play music through are using the same Wi-Fi network.
 Next, select your favorite song to play.

 Once the app detects compatible speakers, a Devices Available icon appears at the bottom left of the screen.
 The same icon will appear in the bottom-right corner of the Spotify desktop app.
 Clicking this brings up a list of compatible devices on your network.
 Select the one you’d like to use, and music will start playing from it.
-There may be a tiny delay in between, but it’s much quicker than always having to pair devices.
+There may be a tiny delay in between, but it’s much quicker than always pairing devices.